chaunceygardiner/weewx-weatherboard/docs/missing-data.md

 ## The staleness rule

-If the loop record is older than [`max_age`](configuration.html#max_age) seconds — ten by default — every reading is shown as missing, the way each display would show it:
+If the loop record is older than [`max_age`](configuration.html#max_age) seconds — ten by default — every reading is shown as missing:

 * **The readout board** shows a dash for each digit, and dims the decimal point.
 A temperature reads `--.-` with a faint dot where the